codyfinegan/mc-server/README.md

 Clone the project, setup a virtual env and install `pip install .`

 ### Configuration
-Generate the default config file using `cmcserver --init`.
-It will create a `.cmcconfig.toml` file which you can then edit.
+Generate the default config file using `cmcserver config` in the regular place.
+Run `cmcserver config --help` to see all of the available options.

+Below is an example of the configuration file with their default values.

 [//]: # (config-start)
 ```